-The best way to check that you’ve found the right translation for a word is to compare the two definitions.
+The best way to make sure you’ve found the right translation for a word is to compare the two definitions.
 With Antidote, you can do this in the same window—no need to switch between resources.

 Open the French dictionary on the word you want to translate.
-Translations, prefixed by the ⇄ symbol, are shown below each definition and expression.
-Click on a translation to see its English definition in a tooltip.
+Translations are listed below each definition and expression, prefixed by the ⇄ symbol.
+Click a translation to see its English definition pop up in a tooltip.